BSt-Denis/gslcoenv/README.md

 # List variables found in the folder
 list_nc()
 ```
-R will print the variables names in the console if everything is fine
+R will print the variables names in the console if he find the data.

 ## Example